MHUS25/bank-tech-test/README.md

 ## My Approach

-Two classes: Account (responsible for making and recording transactions) and Statement responsible for printing a statement).
+Two classes: Account (responsible for making and recording transactions) and Statement (responsible for printing statements).

 ## Screenshots